 Use Less Electricity

 After you have established that you have the best energy rate possible, you can get a lower electric bill by changing the way you use the energy.
 Start by turning off lights you do not use; while this savings is small, it can add up in the long run.
-Using compact florescent bulbs can also help to lower your electric bill, since they use less energy.
+Using compact fluorescent bulbs can also help to lower your electric bill, since they use less energy.
 You may also want to consider timers or motion sensors for things like exterior lights.

 Look for ways to avoid using appliances that use a lot of energy.
 Try hanging clothing on a clothesline in good weather rather than using a dryer, for example.
 Run your dishwasher only when it's full, and skip the heated dry function; open it to allow the dishes to air dry.
 If you have an old refrigerator or freezer in the basement or garage that you don't use regularly, unplug it — and remove the door for safety.